usnistgov/fipy/docs/source/SOLVERS.rst

 .. note::

     - All LU solvers use ``"initial"`` scaling.
-    - PySparse_ has two different groups of solvers, with different scaling.
     - PETSc_ accepts |KSP_NORM_DEFAULT|_ in order to
       "use the default for the current ``KSPType``".
 Discerning the actual behavior would require burning the code in a bowl of chicken entrails.